kgoe/js/README.md

-### js : javascript
+### README : kgoe js
-a repository containing topics to learn about javascript
+a repository created to collect useful topics about javascript